Joy Morton

-Biography
+Early life

-He was born on September 27, 1855 in Detroit, Michigan.
+Morton was born on September 27, 1855, in Detroit, Michigan.
 His mother, Caroline Joy, was an accomplished artist, musician, and gardener.
-His father, Julius Sterling Morton, a newspaperman and a leader in Nebraska territorial and state politics, was central to the founding of Arbor Day.
-J. Sterling Morton served as United States Secretary of Agriculture in the second administration (1893–1897) of President Grover Cleveland.
+His father, Julius Sterling Morton, a newspaperman and a leader in Nebraska territorial and state politics, played a key role in establishing Arbor Day, and served as the United States secretary of agriculture in the second administration (1893–1897) of President Grover Cleveland.
+His younger brothers included Paul Morton and Mark Morton.

-In 1880, Morton married Carrie Jane Lake, the daughter of Nebraska Supreme Court Judge George Lake.
-They had two children, Jean, who married Joseph Cudahy of a Chicago meatpacking company, and Sterling, who married Sophia Preston Owsley, a granddaughter of Carter Henry Harrison, a popular mayor of post-Civil War Chicago.
-Two years after Joy Morton’s first wife died in 1915, he married Margaret Gray, who became a local leader in health care.
+Career

 At 15, Morton began to manage the family farm and estate.
 He also took a job at the local bank.
 At age 18, he fell ill with spinal meningitis.
 Needing physical exercise and an outdoor environment for full recovery, he farmed his own land for two years.
 Later, he worked for railroads in Omaha, Nebraska, and Aurora, Illinois, before joining a Chicago salt distribution company in 1880.
-By 1886, he owned the firm, naming it Joy Morton and Company, and branched out into the distribution and processing of agricultural products in Nebraska and Illinois.
+By 1886, he owned the firm, renaming it Joy Morton and Company, and branching out into the distribution and processing of agricultural products in Nebraska and Illinois.
 In 1910, he incorporated his salt firm as the Morton Salt Company.
-He remained the company's president until 1930, when Daniel Peterkin, Sr. became president while Morton served as chairman of the board until his death in 1934.
+He remained the company's president until 1930, when Daniel Peterkin, Sr., became president while Morton served as chairman of the board until his death in 1934.